 The Extra Special Bitter.
 It starts off sweet with a bitter finish.
 Sure to last until the fire burns out.
 If you're a fan of drier hops this is the IPA for you.

-Indian Brown Ale – Dogfish Head Craft Brewery
+Indian Brown Dark IPA - Dogfish Head Craft Brewery

-Sometime’s you can’t pick between a scotch ale, an IPA, or a brown ale.
-With this one you don’t have to.
-A unique hybrid of the three that tastes amazing.
+Sometime's you can't pick between a scotch ale, an IPA, or an American Brown.
+With this one you don't have to.
+It's a unique hybrid of the three that tastes amazing.